typestack/class-transformer/README.md

 }
 ```

+## What is class-transformer

+In JavaScript there are two types of objects:

+* literal object
+* constructor object

+Literal objects are plain javascript objects that are instances of `Object` class.
+Usually you create them via `{}` notation.
+Constructor objects are reusable objects with its own defined constructor, and maybe properties and methods.
+Usually you define them via `class` notation.

+So, what is the problem?

-## Transform plain object to constructor and versa
+## Transform plain object to class object

-Sometimes you want to transform plain javascript objects to the ES6 **classes** you have.
+Sometimes you want to transform plain javascript object to the ES6 **classes** you have.
 For example, if you are getting json object from your backend, some api or from files,
 and after you `JSON.parse` it you have a plain javascript object, not instance of class you have.